craftercms/docs/source/by-role/system-admin/installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Bootstrap the Site in Delivery
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 You will need to run the ``init-site.sh`` in order to setup the project in Delivery.
-Either of the following commands will create the Deployer site target and create the index in Elasticsearch.
+Either of the following commands will create the Deployer site target and create the index in OpenSearch.

 If Authoring is running with the Git SSH server container: